taifur20/intelligent-door-lock/README.md

 5. Now, attach the access policy to the role using following command:`aws iam put-role-policy --role-name LambdaRekognitionRole --policy-name \ LambdaPermissions --policy-document file://access-policy.json`

 6. Now, run the following python code to upload the images into S3 Bucket.
-Before running the code be sure that you keep all the images and the python file in the same directory.
+Before running the code be sure that you keep all the images and the python file in the same directory. (or use the code file named *upload-multiple-image-with-name.py*)
 ```
 import boto3
 s3 = boto3.resource('s3')